DataDebs/Understanding-Hospital-Performance-Through-Data/README.md

 - [Recommendations] (#recommendations)
 - [Data Sources] (#data-sources)

+### Project Overview
-### Project Overview: This data analysis project aims to build foundational thinking skills required of healthcare data analysts.
+This data analysis project aims to build foundational thinking skills required of healthcare data analysts, uncover trends in hosputal setting.
+The goal is to analyze the dataset, clesn inconsistent records, perform exploratory data analysis (EDA) and generate insights (recommendations) that can help understand the hospital performance.

 ## Objectives
 - Identify 10 meaningful performance metrics that best explain how this hospital operates